Hard Work Is Not Defined By Puking

 What to do if your client gets nauseous.

 If your client does start to feel nauseous either have them slow down or stop their training altogether to give their central nervous system the time and space to recover.
 If their lifestyle is aligned to support the AirBike sprint, it could be that they are simply not strong enough yet to handle the placement of the work in their training, they may not be able to do the work and recover from it.

 Though the fault may lie with the client, a professional fitness coach recognizes that their program design and application of the AirBike may have had a negative impact on the client’s training program.
 To combat this, you will need to utilize the best education available to effectively program for your clients.
-With the goal of supporting the coaching profession, we have just launched Programming for the AirBike, a digital course taught by James FitzGerald to help you master Energy System Training for the AirBike.
+With the goal of supporting the coaching profession, we created Programming for the AirBike, a digital course taught by James FitzGerald to help you master Energy System Training for the AirBike.